 Now that I had noticed it, however, the sound of water was all I could hear, and uneasiness started to creep in.

 At the time I regularly wore a necklace.
 A small Chinese coin on a leather strap.
 I'm not normally a necklace person, and have never before or since worn any form of jewelry, but this had been the lone gift at a pretty crappy birthday, so it held some small sentimental value.
 As I worked I became very aware of that necklace.
 I felt very clearly the leather strap on the back of my neck.
-As I worked, and the sound of water seemed to get louder, that awareness rose to irritation.
-The strap first itched, than seemed to burn.
+As I worked that awareness rose to irritation.
+And still the sound of water seemed to become louder.
+The strap of the necklace first itched, then seemed to burn.
 My discman remained off, because I was filled with the sudden conviction that I needed to be able to hear my surroundings.
-I frequently stole looks around the room, although there was nothing for me to see.
-The room was brightly lit, and the only thing I could see was my reflection in the glass window running along the front of the building.
+I frequently stole looks around the room, although there was nothing out of the ordinary.
+The room was brightly lit, empty and uncluttered.
+The only thing I could see was my reflection in the glass window running along the front of the building.

 Finally, my job done, I emptied the mop bucket and set the supplies back in the closet and made my way to the door of the building.
 Something near the bottom of the back wall caught my eye, and I detoured to take a look.
 The wall was wooden in this portion, and along the bottom there was a small hole.
 It was about 3 inches wide, and maybe 6 inches high.
 It was almost pitch black in there, but I could see something reflective as I knelt down in front of it.
 Water.
-Not still water, either.
-The water wasn't running.
+Not still water, but not running water, either.
 It seemed, in the dim light, to be moving always closer, like a miniature tide.
 I had a sudden sense of scale that shouldn't have fit into that tiny space.
-Logically I knew the area back there could only have been a couple feet, but it seemed so much bigger in my heightened sense of paranoia.
+Logically I knew the area back there could only have been a couple feet, but it seemed so much bigger in my heightened sense of paranoia, as if I was looking in on a distant, vast ocean.
 Water was all I could hear, and I was suddenly filled with the absolute certainty that if I didn't leave right now, I would die.
 It wasn't even fear, just a flat understanding that my life would end if I didn't get the hell out of there immediately.

 This is the point in the story where, if it were a proper ghost tale, the presence would make itself known.
 A ghostly pale claw would reach out towards me, and my hair would turn white as I ran gibbering from the building and into madness.
 But this is not a proper ghost story, and nothing made itself known to me.
 Nothing happened at all, aside from me rushing out the door, locking it behind me, and biking back home.
 A little more quickly and direct than usual, but nothing eventful.
 I went back to work the next week, and didn't feel the slightest uneasiness.
 The sound of water was gone, and for the rest of my time working there I never had any inkling that anything was wrong.
 The hole was still there, but I never again saw any water behind it.
 The only proof I had of the event was a red ring around my neck where the leather strap lay, but even that had faded by the next day.